-Beth Ann Hopkins is an actor, director and producer.
+Beth Ann Hopkins is an Actor, Director and Producer.
 She is the co-founder and the Artistic Director of Smith Street Stage.

-Beth Ann just returned from filming her first feature with Roll the Bones Theater Company at Grantstown Castle in County Tipperary, Ireland playing the role of Gertrude in their adaptation of Hamlet, titled HAMLET IN THE GOLDEN VALE.
+Beth Ann filmed her first feature with Roll the Bones Theater Company at Grantstown Castle in County Tipperary, Ireland playing the role of Gertrude in their adaptation of Hamlet, titled HAMLET IN THE GOLDEN VALE.
 The group filmed a fully realized full length feature.
 They also created an Immersive theatre experience, performed all throughout the castle, cottages and surrounding grounds for two evenings for local audiences.
 Lastly, and in collaboration with the National Theater of London, the group filmed a Virtual Realty short film production.